 I just love the complexity of it.
 I find it super fascinating.
 There are always interesting and new problems to solve and new experiences to create.
-In my current role, I get to spend a lot of time on a variety of projects, from small things like where water splash goes in an airplane laboratory, all the way up to seat comfort and interior lighting.
-We are problemsolvers and it's very people-centred; the passengers, the flight attendants, the maintenance workers, all of these people that touch the aircraft and the journey.
+In my current role, I get to spend a lot of time on a variety of projects, from small things like where water splash goes in an airplane lavatory, all the way up to seat comfort and interior lighting.
+I like working at the heart of the problems that impact people; the passengers, the flight attendants, the maintenance workers, all of the people that touch the aircraft and the journey.